The WHR route (click for larger view)

 |Phase 3||Waunfawr - Rhyd Ddu||Opened 2003|

 II.
-Dinas to Waunfawr - how it was rebuilt
+Dinas to Waunfawr - the Operating Railway, and how it was rebuilt

-The Bryngwyn Branch - now a footpath in part
+The Bryngwyn Branch - and plans for a footpath

 III.
-Waunfawr to Rhyd Ddu - how it was rebuilt
+Waunfawr to Rhyd Ddu - the Operating Railway, and how it was rebuilt

 Upper parts of the Croesor Tramway - not to be rebuilt